-There are a few ways through which 3D assets for AR can be created.
+There are a few ways through which AR-ready 3D assets can be created.
 Some historic ways of doing it include photogrammetry (the design is created from a series of photographs), scanning (an object is scanned, turned digital, and the additional dimension of volume is added), but the most prevalent approach today is through the use of software.
 There are plenty of high-quality programs for 3D design available today, with both free options (like Blender and SketchUp) and paid options (like Maya and Houdini) to choose from.

 While the aforementioned programs are very popular in the 3D design niche, there are only 2 platforms that provide impressive functionality for both 3D design and AR functionality – Unity and Unreal.
 Both are powerful engines traditionally used for game creation, but with a much wider potential range of use, including app development, animation, and 2D/3D asset design.

 While many of the design-specific programs are great at crafting beautiful art, they are somewhat lacking when it comes to animation and ease with which the assets can be integrated with AR apps.
 Unity and Unreal do not have these disadvantages, as the software allows users to perform most of the design and app development within the engine, eliminating the need to look for additional software or solutions.

 Custom 3D Models for AR